Updated October 3, 2020.

-I finished this Bargello cupcake last week and decided it would look fantastic in a rough wood frame I have.
+When I finished this Bargello cupcake, I decided it would look fantastic in a rough wood frame I have.
 It’s great to use frames you find inexpensively to frame your needlepoint and it can cut finishing costs dramatically, but, as my friend Marianne learned, it isn’t as easy as it looks.

 First, be aware that the stated frame “size” is the size of the opening NOT the size of the picture on the front.
 Depending on how much lip there is on the frame the size of what shows can be considerably smaller.
 Therefore, unless you “test” your design by fitting the frame over it, plan of having white space all around your design.

 My problem here is that I have a pretty center and a frame, but I need to know how much background to stitch.